aimukhin/minfft/README.md

 	typedef double minfft_real;
 	typedef double complex minfft_cmpl;
 ```
-By changing these definitions, you can adapt the library to use `float`
+By changing these definitions in the header file, you can adapt the
-or `long double` instead.
+library to use `float` or `long double` instead.

 ## Transforms
 Below is a list of transform functions and their auxiliary data